Decorate your own Rakhi Thali this festival.

 You can innovate your way of decorating the Rakhi Thali.
 Brass or silver or silver plated Rakhi Thali is considered most auspicious.
 One of the essentials is drawing a Swastika in the middle of the Rakhi Thali, the symbol of Lord Ganesha.
 You need three tiny containers for roli, rice and water, a diya, and an incense stick stand.
 Rakhi and flowers can be placed in the Thali itself, and sweets can accompany a separate plate.

 You can use Betel leaves as a replacement of the containers.
 Betel leaves are considered auspicious.

-You can put a banana leaf on an ordinary tali to give it a festive look and arrange the pooja ingredients on the banana leaf.
+You can put a banana leaf on an ordinary thali to give it a festive look and arrange the banana leaf's pooja ingredients.

-Create a sacred aura by placing a jute mat and asans and arrange your things on it.
-It is upto ones own imagination and the traditional perspectives to decorate the Rakhi Thali and perform the ceremony.
-Be your innovative self and enjoy the auspices of the day.
+Create a sacred aura by placing a jute mat and asanas and arrange your things on it.
+It is up to one's imagination and the traditional perspectives to decorate the Rakhi Thali and perform the ceremony.
+Be your innovative self, and enjoy the auspices of the day.